 An exploration of Canadian legal fundamentals and legal thinking essential for businesses, but also relevant to other organizations and individuals.
 Topics include the rule of law, organization of the Canadian legal system, torts, contracts, employment, business and non-profit organization and directors' liability, real and personal property and environmental issues, intellectual property, privacy, consumer protection, bankruptcy, e-commerce, international law, and business and human rights.

-Prerequisite: BUS 100 or 305 or 30 credits
+Prerequisite: BUS 100 or BUS 305 or completion of 30 credits